Decomposing Claw-free Subcubic Graphs and $4$-Chordal Subcubic Graphs: Introduction

 \section{Introduction}

 In this paper, all graphs are assumed to be finite without loops or multiple edges.
-Let $G$ be a finite undirected graph with the vertex set $V(G)$ and the edge set $E(G)$.
+Let $G$ be a finite graph with the vertex set $V(G)$ and the edge set $E(G)$.
 For a vertex $v\in V(G)$, the degree of $v$ in $G$ and the maximum degree of $G$ are denoted by $d_G(v)$ and $\bigtriangleup(G)$, respectively.
 Here $N_G(v)$ denotes the set of all neighbours of $v$.
 The complete graph of order $n$ is denoted by $K_n$.
 The complete bipartite graph with partite sets of sizes $m$ and $n$ is denoted by $K_{m, n}$.
 A graph is called \textit{cubic} if the degree of every vertex is $3$ and it is called a \textit{subcubic} graph if its maximum degree is at most $3$.
 A graph is called \textit{claw-free} if it has no induced subgraph isomorphic to $K_{1,3}$.
 A cycle is called \textit{chordless} if it has no chord.
 A graph $G$ is called \textit{chordal} if every cycle of $G$ of length greater than $3$ has a chord and a graph is \textit{$4$-chordal} if it has no induced cycle of length greater than $4$.
 A \textit{cut-edge} of a connected graph $G$ is an edge $e\in E(G)$ such that $G\setminus e$ is disconnected.
 A subdivision of a graph $G$ is a graph obtained from $G$ by replacing some of the edges of $G$ by internally vertex-disjoint paths.
+An edge decomposition of a graph $G$ is called a {\it $3$-decomposition}, if the edges of $G$ can be decomposed into a spanning tree, a matching and a $2$-regular subgraph (the matching or the $2$-regular subgraph may be empty).

-Hoffmann-Ostenhof proposed the following conjecture in his thesis \cite{Hoff1}, this conjecture also was appeared as a problem of BCC22 \cite{Cameron}. \textbf{Hoffmann-Ostenhof's Conjecture.} Let $G$ be a connected cubic graph.
-Then the edges of $G$ can be decomposed into a spanning tree, a matching and a $2$-regular subgraph.
+Hoffmann-Ostenhof proposed the following conjecture in his thesis \cite{Hoff1}, this conjecture also was appeared as a problem of BCC22 \cite{Cameron}. \textbf{Hoffmann-Ostenhof's conjecture.} Every connected cubic graph admits a 3-decomposition.